It’s okay to ‘maim’ my ‘name’ for I’m an inconsequential ‘thing’

 More than a century ago, they made the leap for Britain’s cold winters

-Standing proudly tall, sublime, my people celebrated with care,
+Standing proudly tall, sublime, forebears worth remembering